Rwanda vs Ethiopia 3:30pm

-The Wallias restored their lead in the 65th minute through Abubakher Sanni but Muhadjir Hakizimana leveled again for Rwanda in the 78th minute before Police FC striker Abeddy Biramahire scored the winner two minute later.
+The Wallias restored their lead in the 65th minute though Abubakher Sanni but Hakizimana leveled again for Rwanda in the 78th minute before Police FC striker Abeddy Biramahire snatched the winning goal two minutes later.